 Who Can Use Student Job Search?

-It’s important to note only students or recent graduates (graduate within the last 2 years) can use Student Job Search.
-If you aren’t a student or recent graduate and were looking to use sjs to find a job, you are out of luck.
+It’s important to note only students or recent graduates (who graduated within the last two years) can use Student Job Search.
+If you aren’t a student or recent graduate looking to use sjs to find a job, you are out of luck.

 What Kind of Jobs are Available?